-Navigate to Security > DDoS and click Configure next to the Managed Ruleset containing the rule you will adjust.
+Navigate to Security > DDoS and select Configure next to the Managed Ruleset containing the rule you will adjust.

-Click Browse rules and paste the Rule ID in the search field.
+Select Browse rules and paste the rule name in the search field.

-Decrease the rule’s Sensitivity Level to Essentially Off or change the action of the rule to Log.
+Decrease the rule’s Sensitivity Level to Essentially Off or change the rule action to Log.